jahilldev/astro-auto-load/README.md

 ## How It Works

-The integration uses lazy execution to run loaders efficiently:
+The integration uses **recursive loader extraction** to achieve true parallel execution:

-1. **Build-time**: The Vite plugin transforms `.astro` files to automatically inject loader registration code
+1. **Build-time (Vite Plugin)**:
+   - Recursively discovers your entire component tree (including slot-based children)
+   - Extracts all `loader` functions from discovered components
+   - Injects extracted loaders into parent frontmatter with unique registration keys
+   - Marks extracted children to skip duplicate registration

+2. **Runtime (Middleware)**:
-2. **Runtime**: Middleware sets up `AsyncLocalStorage` to track loaders during each request
+   - Sets up `AsyncLocalStorage` to track loaders during each request

-3. **Runtime**: Components with loaders register themselves when imported during rendering
+3. **Runtime (Component Execution)**:
+   - Parent component registers all extracted loaders (children + self) upfront
+   - Child components detect their loader was already extracted and skip registration
-4. **Runtime**: The first call to `getLoaderData()` triggers parallel execution of all registered loaders
+   - First call to `getLoaderData()` triggers parallel execution of ALL registered loaders
-5. **Runtime**: Results are cached in `Astro.locals.autoLoad` for the remainder of the request
+   - Results are cached in `Astro.locals.autoLoad` for the remainder of the request
-6. **Runtime**: Components retrieve their data using `await getLoaderData()`
+   - All components retrieve their data using `await getLoaderData()`

 **Benefits:**

-- Only executes loaders for components that are actually rendered
+- ✅ **True parallel execution** - even nested component loaders execute simultaneously
+- ✅ **Works with slot-based composition** - recursive extraction discovers all children
-- All loaders execute in parallel (no async waterfalls!)
+- ✅ **Zero waterfalls** - all loaders in the component tree execute in one batch
-- Type-safe data access with inference via `getLoaderData<typeof loader>();`
+- ✅ **Type-safe** - automatic type inference via `getLoaderData<typeof loader>()`
+- ✅ **Automatic** - no manual configuration needed (auto-wrapper for pages without loaders)

 ## API Reference